lucasdu2/go-mapreduce/design.md

 arbitrary MapReduce application.
 Specifically, it should handle the following
 inputs:
 - Input file
+- `.so` file containing all application-defined plugin functions
 - Number of workers available
 - Number of Map tasks (M)
 - Number of Reduce tasks (R)